 A new initiative from Humber’s Early Childhood Education (ECE) program focuses on teaching students, educators and the community to co-learn from the land using Indigenous and non-Indigenous perspectives.

-The program, called Etuaptmumk/Two-Eyed Seeing (in Mi'kmaq) reflects the interconnection of people and places within the traditional and treaty lands of the Mississaugas of the Credit, known as Adoobiigok, the “Place of the Alders,” by exploring ways of being, knowing and doing from Indigenous and non-Indigenous worldviews.
+The program is based on the guiding principles of Etuaptmumk/Two-Eyed Seeing (in the Mi'kmaq language) brought forward by Elder Albert Marshall.
+Two-Eyed Seeing reflects the interconnection of people and places within the traditional and treaty lands of the Mississaugas of the Credit, known as Adoobiigok, the “Place of the Alders,” by exploring ways of being, knowing and doing from Indigenous and non-Indigenous worldviews.

 The initiative recently received funding from the Lawson Foundation’s Outdoor Play Strategy 2.0. to support eight regional demonstration projects across Canada.
 The Strategy’s aim is to build capacity in adults working with children to support outdoor play in Early Learning and Child Care.